-BLKNWS (black news) is an innovative film installation by the Los Angeles artist and filmmaker Kahlil Joseph.
+BLKNWS (Black News) is an innovative film installation by the Los Angeles artist and filmmaker Kahlil Joseph.

 BLKNWS was first shown in 2019 during the Venice Biennale.
 Because the footage is constantly updated, the work is reminiscent of a news channel.
-In BLKNWS Joseph combines current and historical footage about black culture.
-This is how he investigates the way in which black lives are perceived and represented in media and art.
+In BLKNWS Joseph combines current and historical footage about Black Culture.
+This is how he investigates the way in which Black lives are perceived and represented in media and art.

 The film installation by Joseph consists of two flat screens, mounted side by side on a background in the form of a photo wallpaper.
 In doing so, Joseph realizes a 2 channel "news broadcast" in which the boundaries between art, journalism, entrepreneurship and cultural criticism are blurred; a critical analysis of how racial issues and storytelling collide with information systems.